You may have questions as you consider a change in your education plan. Here are answers to the ones most commonly asked.

 Students can transfer a maximum of 64 semester units or 96 quarter units of credit.
 The Registrar's Office will issue a credit evaluation after a student has been admitted to the College.

 We expect incoming juniors to arrive at Oxy having already completed classes in their intended major.
 Those students interested in Economics are expected to have completed coursework in calculus, microeconomics, and macroeconomics by the time of enrollment at Oxy.
-A Media Arts & Culture Major typically requires three full years of study at Occidental, with all gateway classes completed in advance of junior year.
+Given the demand for the Media Arts and Culture (MAC) major and the particlar sequencing of classes, transfer students are not able to pursue the MAC major but are welcome to consult with MAC faculty in developing a five-course MAC minor.
 We encourage interested students to look at department homepages and the Oxy course catalog for detailed information about individual major requirements.
+Given the course sequencing and demands of the Music major, students interested in pursuing a Music major must complete 3 full years of coursework at Occidental.

 Oxy will award course credit to college level classes taken at an accredited college.
 Remedial level classes in math and English are not considered college level, and will therefore not be awarded course credit.
 Being awarded course credit may not always translate to credit towards an individual major or Core requirement.
 Our Registrar's Office and individual departments decide on a case-by-case basis whether a class will fulfill a specific major or Core requirement.